wemake-services/wemake-vue-template/template/docs/template/development.md

 ### Performance toolbar

-We also highly recommend to use [`vue-perf-devtool`](https://github.com/vue-perf-devtool/vue-perf-devtool).
+We also highly recommend using [`vue-perf-devtool`](https://github.com/vue-perf-devtool/vue-perf-devtool).
 It is also a Google Chrome plugin.

 See `~/plugins/performance.js` to see how it is configured.